caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 As I mentioned above, if your content is mainly blog posts, then the chances are high that you already have an image per blog post -- which you can  use as a social media image.

 In the case of my app, [Keepthescore.co](https://keepthescore.co), these images don't exist, so I decided I wanted to generate them on demand.
-Basically I decided to use a screenshot of the particular scoreboard as the social media image.
+I decided to basically use a screenshot of the particular scoreboard as the social media image.

 Now it is absolutely correct that there are already a vast number of screenshot APIs and services out there and I could have used any one to solve my problem instantly.